 Where to stay in Shinjuku

 Like we mentioned earlier, Shinjuku’s Kabukicho is a red-light district, so if you’re looking for a love hotel to stay in for the night, that would be a good place to find one.
 As for other types of accommodation, Shinjuku has all of those bases covered too.
 We often have good discounts on the district’s major hotels, which can be found here.
-There are also nice traditional ryokan-style accommodations, some options for those capsule hotels you’ve heard so much about, and even a sweet studio for vacation rental.
+There are also nice traditional ryokan-style accommodations, some options for those capsule hotels you’ve heard so much about.
 And many of the recommendations you see popping up in our articles feature Shinjuku-based hotels and rentals.
 These places have earned our Cheapo-seal of approval, so you can make those reservations without worry for your wallet.

 For Shinjuku’s other Michelin restaurants.